As a nature lover, you can’t afford to miss these 5 natural attractions a stone’s throw away from Seattle, Washington.

 If you have more than a day to spend in Seattle, make sure to visit Mount Rainier National Park.
 The stunning state reserve is one of the most popular natural attractions for locals and visitors of Seattle.
 Its beautiful scenery and numerous hiking trails attract thousand of people who come here to spend a day or a few days immersed in nature.

 Experienced hikers often aim for reaching Mount Rainier, the highest mountain in the park.
 Interestingly, the ice-capped giant is an icon of Washington State and is depicted on its license plates.

 Olympic National Park

-With different ecosystems and diverse scenery, Olympic National Park makes for a perfect getaway from the Emerald City.
-Once in Seattle, make sure to visit the park and enjoy dramatic summits of the Olympic Mountains, explore its rainforests and take advantage of its pristine lakes.
+With different ecosystems and diverse terrain, Olympic National Park makes for a perfect getaway from the Emerald City.
+If you look for a quick escape from the hustle and bustle of Seattle, make sure to visit the park and enjoy the dramatic summits of the Olympic Mountains, explore area’s rainforests, and take advantage of its pristine lakes.

 Mt.
 Baker-Snoqualmie National Forest

-Mt.
+The Mt.
 Baker-Snoqualmie National Forest is one of a few natural attractions near Seattle that doesn’t ask for special arrangements.
-Make a stop here on your way to Mount Rainier National Park, it enjoy its beautiful scenery along with hiking.
+Make a stop here on your way to Mount Rainier National Park to enjoy its beautiful scenery along with short hikes.

-Discovery Park is the closest natural attractions near Seattle.
-In fact, it considered one of the public parks within the city limits.
-Nevertheless, the abundance of walking trails, green spaces and natural shorelines give us all rights to mention it here.
-Additionally, the place offers sandy beaches and panoramic views of Puget Sound and the Cascade and the Olympic maintain ranges.
+Discovery Park is one of the closest natural attractions to visit near Seattle.
+In fact, it’s considered one of the public parks within the city limits.
+Nevertheless, the abundance of walking trails, green spaces, and natural shorelines give us all rights to mention it here.
+Additionally, the place offers sandy beaches and panoramic views of Puget Sound, the Cascades and the Olympic Mountains.